 c. claims arising from failure to comply with the above agreements, such as damage, fine, interest and costs.
 18.2.
 As long as the delivered goods are subject to retention of title, the client may not encumber them outside of its normal business operations.
 18.3.
 After the contractor has invoked his retention of title, he may take back the delivered goods.
 The client allows the contractor to enter the place where these items are located.

 18.4.
 If the contractor cannot invoke its retention of title because the delivered items have been mixed, deformed or checked, the client is obliged to pledge the newly formed items to the contractor.

 Article 20: Applicable law and competent court

 20.4.
-The Parties may agree on another form of dispute settlement, such as arbitration or
+The parties can agree on another form of dispute settlement, such as arbitration or mediation.